mamysa/MasterThesis/outline.md

 #Introduction
 	- PltRedex
 	- Goals - use PyPy RPython to make thing faster.
+	- Thesis outline.

 # Features of PLtREdex
-	- Pattern Language
-	- Term    Language
-	- Define-lagnuage
+- Theory: term rewriting systems
-	- redex-match
+- PltRedex overwiew.
-	- redex-let
+- Theory: evaluation contexts.

+# RPython
-	- define-reduction-relation
+- What is it?
-	- define-metafunction
+- Compile-time representation.
-	- apply-reduction-relation
+- AstCreation

-# Rpython Runtime
+# Runtime
 - Runtime representation of Terms.
 - Runtime representation of matches.
 - Fresh and arithmetic utils.